google/copybara/README.md

   //third_party/...
 ```

-Note that configuration files can be stored in any place, Even in a local folder.
+Note that configuration files can be stored in any place, even in a local folder.
 We recommend to
 use a VCS (like git) to store them; treat them as source code.

 ## Documentation